jonasingi02/s3/readme.txt

  *  and the timing results.
 (Do not count the time to generate the N
  *  points or to read them in from standard input.)
  **********************************************************************/
+The expcected running time can be calculated by knowing the time complexity which is O(NlogN) N      |  Time_empirical
+10          0.001
+100         0.001
+1000        0.001
+10000       0.005
+100000      0.044
+1000000     0.875
+As we can see from the table the running time is growing at NlogN rate.

 /**********************************************************************